dima028/aws-cloud/module4.md

 _More about Route 53: DNS Web Service.
 Used to route end users.
 Can also direct traffic to different endpoints using several different routing policies, such as latency-based routing, geolocation DNS, geoproximity, and weighted round robin.
 Can also be used to register, purchase, and manage domain names._

 **Amazon Cloudfront**: a content delivery service.
 Works with Route 53 to deliver content to the user.
 Route 53 responds to customer request with IP address while Cloudfront responds by sending customer request to nearest edge location and connecting to the Application Load Balancer to process requests by availbale EC2 instances.
+Caches content closer to consumers.